kora-projects/kora-docs/mkdocs/blog/en/kora-save-money-and-time.md

 ---

-## Do Not Convert Benchmarks Directly Into Cloud Savings
+## Do Not Convert Benchmarks Directly Into Cloud Savings { #benchmarks-cloud-savings }

 There is an important warning.